 - Click on Additional Google services.

-- YouTube service needs to been enabled for these features to work.
-This is a per OU setting.
+- The YouTube service needs to be enabled for these features to work.
+This is per the OU settings.

 - Click on Permissions.

 - Click to select the OU you would like to change permission for.
-This is set at each OU or inherited.
+This is set in each OU or inherited.